GD-1 and the Milky Way Starless Subhalos: INTRODUCTION

 GD-1 and the other thin tidal streams in the halo of the Milky Way have long been recognized as sensitive to perturbations from the hundreds to thousands of dark matter subhalos \citep{Ibata02,Johnston02,Carlberg09} expected to be orbiting within the Milky Way in cold and warm dark matter theories \citep{Klypin99,Moore99,Springel08}.
 The more massive subhalos contain visible dwarf galaxies, but below a halo mass of about $3\times 10^8 M_\odot$ \citep{Benitez-Llambay20} gas is likely not able to cool sufficiently for star formation, leaving the lower mass subhalos starless.
 The starless subhalos remain detectable through their gravity field, as gravitational lenses in distant galaxies \citep{Vegetti24} and dynamical effects in the Milky Way (and eventually other local group galaxies).
 That is, if a $10^8 M_\odot$ subhalo having a scale radius of 1 kpc passes near or through a stream at a relative velocity of 300 \kms\ it induces a locally coherent velocity perturbation of about 1 \kms.
 The resulting angular momentum changes create a gap in the stream over an orbit \citep{Carlberg13,Erkal15}.
-However, a stream is composed of stars on different orbits \citep{Binney08} with a spread in orbital angular momentum and energy typically amounting to 2 \kms.
-The spread of orbital periods leads to differential motion within a stream, thereby blurring smaller gaps shortly after they form.
+However, a stream is composed of stars on different orbits \citep{SandersBinney13} with a spread in orbital angular momentum and energy typically amounting to 2 \kms.
+The spread of orbital periods leads to differential motion within a stream, thereby spreading smaller gaps along the stream shortly after they form.
 Nevertheless, the velocity and orbital perturbations remain, gradually broadening a stream's velocity width which in turn increases the stream width.
-Even though low mass halos dominate the mass spectrum of subhalos \citep{Bode01,Springel08,Lovell14}, subhalos with masses around $10^7 M_\odot$ dominate the increase of random velocities \citep{CA23,Carlberg24}.
-Stream-subhalo encounters are rare for the relatively few subhalos above $10^8 M_\odot$ diminishing heating but leaving larger, longer lived, stream gaps when they do occur.
+Even though low mass halos dominate the mass spectrum of subhalos \citep{Bode01,Springel08,Lovell14}, subhalos with masses around $10^7 M_\odot$ dominate the increase of random velocities \citep{CA23,Carlberg24}. { The increase in stream widths and random velocities originates from the same subhalo encounters that cause stream density fluctuations, so the two analyses are complementary and essentially independent measures of the integrated rate of subhalo encounters with a stream.}

 It is not surprising that the globular cluster streams that develop in a cosmologically evolving Milky Way-like halo \citep{Carlberg18,Carlberg24} have a more complex structure than those in a static late time Milky Way potential model \citep{WebbBovy19,Nibauer24}.
 The differences include the dynamical age, internal motions, and the orbital spread, all of which are larger in the cosmological simulation streams.
 Overall the cosmological simulations lead to a stream population that approximates the streams in the Milky Way, but at present do not reproduce a particular stream, such as GD-1.
 A more fundamental issue is that most of the subhalos that perturb a stream like GD-1 in a CDM model are starless so their cumulative effects on a stream require a statistical approach.
 The simulations here approximate the cosmological results to the specific orbit and progenitor star cluster of GD-1 to generate model streams that are compared to the observational data.